ashish0602192/Docker-Zero-to-Hero/README.md

-### Files and Folders that containers use from host operating system
+### Files and Folders that containers use from host operating system or from kernal

 ```
     The host's file system: Docker containers can access the host file system using bind mounts, which allow the container to read and write files in the host file system.